 In other words, a project can be delivered via many snippets on different parts of a site, and a single snippet can pull in experiments from many projects.
 In this way, Optimizely separates performance and implementation concerns from those of permissions and governance.

-Custom snippets are only available in projects that use the standalone Optimizely X snippet, not the bundled snippet that includes Optimizely Classic.
+Custom snippets are only available in projects that use the standalone Optimizely X snippet.

 If you want to include more than one project in a custom snippet, make sure the projects you want to include are linked projects before you create the custom snippet (it is still possible to add projects to a custom snippet after the snippet was initially created but then need to be linked before you can do that).